The OGs In African American Female Group Travel Experiences

 Torino is also home of the Holy Turin Shroud, a sheet of yellow linen and herringbone fabric with the impression inverted image of a man body that was tortured and then killed by crucifixion.
 Tradition dictates that this was the sheet used to cover Jesus in his tomb.
 The region is also is well-known for its prized white and black truffles, hazelnuts, Ferrero Rocher chocolates, Fiat, savory rich food, and of course, famous wines.

-Upon your arrival in Torino, you will be met by Fleace's assistant for the group transfer at 2:00 pm.
+Upon your arrival in Torino on the 5th, you will be met by Fleace's assistant for the group transfer at 1:00 pm.
 You will have some time to change and relax after your flight before heading out for an early evening walking tour of Torino, including an wine and culinary stops.

-Day 4 - Alba in the Langhe / Asti
+Day 4, May 7th or August 6th: Alba in the Langhe

 Yesterday, the focus was, today it will be food ... and more wine.
 Alba, with its rounding hills is a UNESCO World Heritage site is the heart of Italy's premier wine region - the Langhe.
 The picturesque town attracts gastrotourists from around the world who flock there for the flavor—of underground magic: that earthy, garlicky, nearly gasoline-y perfume of tartufi bianchi, or white truffles.
 Perhaps due in part to worldwide chefs’ growing appetite for white truffles over the last 20 years, Alba and its surrounding territories now count one of Italy’s highest concentrations of Michelin-starred restaurants.
 Not a fan of truffles?
 Don't worry, there will be many other culinary delights.
-Not to mention, Alba is also the hometown of everybody’s favorite chocolate–hazelnut spread, Nutella.
-Known as the town of a hundred medieval towers the old town center is a beautifully preserved, with a wonderfully authentic atmosphere.
-You will spend the morning tasting Alba.
-After lunch, you will head to the area of Asti, home of Asti Spumante DOCG (sparkling wine).
+Not to mention, Alba is also the hometown of everybody’s favorite chocolate–hazelnut spread, The day will be filled with a truffle hunt, wine tasting and great food.

 Florence, is the capital city of Tuscany, is Italy's most famous wine region.
 Florence is universally recognized for art and architecture is one of the most beautiful cities in the world.
 Its historical center is a UNESCO World Heritage Site and cradle of Italian Renaissance.
 Master painters, writers, sculptors, and architects, such as Leonardo Da Vinci, Dante Alighieri, Michelangelo Buonarroti, Sandro Botticelli, and Niccolò Machiavelli, have left their mark on the small but historically formidable city.
 To truly understand Florence one has to experience it through the eyes of a passionate local and we will add a Florence loving expat.
 The two will weave history and story telling together to give you two distinctly different perspectives of the city and culture, the old and the new.
 Beneath the touristic Florence is the beating heart of the Florentini (citizens of Florence), you can recognize them by their aristocratic air of sophistication that has been passed down for generations.
 For them quality is always over quantity, in all things, including people